lxsmnsyc/the-fighting-game/docs/ui.md

 - A card or ability that triggers shakes with a spring.
 - Damage flies as a dot from the dealer's card row to the target's health, in the color of its damage type.
+- Energy a card hands out flies as a dot from that card to the receiver's icon for that energy, in the energy's color.
+Energy counts as the card's when it is gained while the card's trigger resolves.
+- A projectile flies in a gentle arc that bends to a random side.

 ## State